-Originally, I set out to write about some of histories most famous seductresses but during my research I fell down a rabbit hole, a fall which was to bring me into the realm of the underlying psychological skills and ancient traditions of this most dastardly type of women.
+Originally, I set out to write about the most famous seductresses, but during my research I fell down a rabbit hole, a fall which was to bring me into the realm of the underlying psychological skills and ancient traditions of this most dastardly type of woman.
 Also, it has been somewhat enlightening to learn the extent of how deeply insecure men have been historically, a theme which is current in the subtext of this article.
 The woman, by dogmatic definition, was the nurturer of life who laboured through birth, tended to the needs of her family, and assumed unending responsibilities and it appears whenever they denied these “motherly expectations" for a life of unbounded lust, adventure and danger, they were branded as whorish whereas the very same drives and desires in men, forged legends and heroes.

 The seductress, the femme fatale (French for “Deadly Woman”) is one of the oldest female archetypes and although there has been great diversity in "how" she has been portrayed, she has some core traits which are found in every account.
 She is selfish and manipulative, cynical and a sexual predator, often villainous, and always a survivor.
 This intelligent and witty temptress has starred in movies like Gone with the Wind, Fatal Attraction, Double Indemnity and Basic Instinct, and appears in pop-fiction as Poison Ivy in Batman, Mystique from X-Men and Inara from Firefly.